— Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary

 The solid?

-Use taxpayer-funded debt to build a city-owned public garage so that developer will not need to build on his own dime all of the parking needed for his roughly three hundred unit apartment building that will include ground level retail and said to have developer-provided parking.
+Use taxpayer-funded debt to build a city-owned public garage so that developer will not need to build on his own dime all of the parking needed for his roughly three hundred unit apartment building that will include ground level retail and is said to have developer-provided parking.

-Plus, lending terms for real estate development projects are still dear as well as expected to stay so for at least a while longer.
+After all, lending terms for real estate development projects are still dear as well as expected to stay so for at least a while longer.

 Further, the parcel slated for redevelopment still belongs to the City of Quincy per both city and Registry of Deeds.